-Have you ever felt overwhelmed about picking out the perfect fabric for your sewing project?
+Have you ever felt overwhelmed picking the perfect fabric for your sewing project?
 You're not alone.
 Fabric weight can be confusing.
 But it's crucial to determine how your finished piece will look and feel.
-Whether you're crafting a breezy summer blouse or cozy winter curtains, understanding this aspect of textiles is key.
+Whether you're crafting a breezy summer blouse or cozy winter curtains, understanding this aspect of textiles is vital.

 Fabric Weight Guide: Definition and Importance